 5. Review to ensure accuracy and check for errors, then submit.
 You should receive an estimate of what your award will likely be.

 7. We will be requesting your tuition and fees (as long as there are sufficient funds) directly from your loan.
 If any loan balance remains after Lethbridge College has requested funds for your first semester, it will be deposited into your bank account.
 We will send an email to your lethbridgecollege.ca account so watch your College emails.
 If you make changes after the date we confirm your loan and request funds you will have to pay them from what is deposited into your bank account.
-The email will tell you what this date is.
-Once again, if you have questions, contact us.
+The email will tell you what that date was.

 For help with Alberta system issues call 1.780.427.5318